java-casbin/casbin-couchdb-adapter/README.md

   limitations under the License.
 -->

-# Casbin Couchdb Adapter
+# Casbin CouchDB Adapter

-`casbin-couchdb-adapter` is an adapter for [jCasbin](https://github.com/casbin/jcasbin), a robust authorization library that supports access control models like ACL, RBAC, ABAC in Java, using [CouchDB](https://couchdb.apache.org/) as a storage backend.
+Casbin CouchDB Adapter is an adapter for [jCasbin](https://github.com/casbin/jcasbin), a robust authorization library that supports access control models like ACL, RBAC, ABAC in Java, using [CouchDB](https://couchdb.apache.org/) as a storage backend.